LukasBombach/Lazyloader/README.markdown

 --------

 * Lazyload JavaScript & CSS
-* Pass multiple files to the loader and call a callback when all files have been loaded
+* Pass multiple files to the loader
+* Pass a callback that will be called when all files have been loaded

 Dependencies
 ------------